GermanCodeEngineer/py-pmp-manip/README.md

 ```
 py-pmp-manip/
 ├── pmp_manip/         # Source Code
 │   ├── config/                  # Configuration schema and lifecycle
 │   ├── core/                    # Core functionality
 │   ├── ext_info_gen/            # information generator for custom extensions
 │   ├── opcode_info/             # Contains an API for and the information about all the blocks
 │   ├── utility/                 # Utilities for other modules
 │   └── important_consts.py      # Common important constants
 ├── docs/              # Documentation
+├── scripts/           # Independent project-related scripts
+│   └── update_pyproject_toml.py # Updates pyproject.toml with version and dependencies
 └── tests/             # Unit tests
 ```